lws803/CS3245/HW4/README.txt

    1231^chicken^tastes^good

 === Format of postings: ===
 Postings were stored in sorted arrays which took up contiguous space.
-Each posting entry has 12bytes which are structured like so:
+Each posting entry has 12 bytes which is structured like so:

     +-------------+-------------+-------------+
     |    doc_id   |  pos_index  |    zone     |